You are here

 DIBt approvals, construction technique permits, evaluations and ETAs with an evaluation of environmental and health protection aspects or water protection aspects can be found on our Information portal for construction products and construction techniques, especially in the areas of

-Further guidance for the selection of construction materials
+Further guidance to select construction materials

-The WECOBIS Internet platform is a service by the Federal Ministry of Housing, Urban Development and Construction (BMWSB) and the Bavarian Chamber of Architects operated by the German Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR).
+The WECOBIS Internet platform is a service by the Federal Ministry of Housing, Urban Development and Building (BMWSB) and the Bavarian Chamber of Architects operated by the German Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR).

 The aim is to deliver manufacturer-independent information on the environmental and health impacts of building materials and construction products in order to provide specifiers, designers, architects and those involved in construction with criteria for selecting ecological products.